Show 1: A Dollar and a Dream[er] Deferred (feat. J. Cole)

 It’s the Dominican girl, Yakira, who you lock in the college office on a Saturday to ensure she completes her New York University application, finally giving in with full trust, and later being accepted on full scholarship.

-And it’s the Indian freshman college student from Salt Lake City who said you should move up a spot because you got to the $1 and a dream ticket line before her but got squeezed out as dozens of fans tried to skip ahead in line.
+And it’s the Indian freshman college student from Salt Lake City who said you should move up a spot because you got to the $1 and a dream ticket line ahead of her but got squeezed out as dozens of fans tried to skip ahead in line.

 It’s you telling everyone to go see J. Cole & friends at the final Dreamville Festival in April 2025.